About IRS Tax Penalties

 The 2 common ways to contact the IRS to revoke a penalty are over the phone or through written communication like an e-mail or letter with the IRS.
 Keep in mind that an written e-mail or letter is the better option as a phone appeal is highly unlikely to succeed.
 Similarly, if you contact an IRS agent through a phone to revoke a penalty you will be told to write a letter to the IRS.
 By using the e-services that most tax professionals have on hand to send an e-mail would be a great idea as the IRS responds faster to e-mails than regular letters.

-In case of the Original Penalty Revoking Request Being Denied
+In Case The Original Penalty Revoking Request is Denied

 In the case of your request to revoke your penalty has been denied, you will receive a 30 day or less trial period in which you can file a formal appeal to the IRS’s office of appeals.
 After the time window has expired the IRS will proceed to the collection of the fine.